 Admission for instructions before proceeding.

-See current tuition and estimated cost of attendance information for the PhD in Public and Urban Policy.
+Visit the Registrar website for tuition and fees information for the PhD in Public and Urban Policy.
 Speak to an admission counselor if you are concerned

 about costs.
 The New School will work with you to help you finance your